MarkPearlCoZa/Talk_MobProgramming/TALK_SCRIPT.md

 Now the outline of how this session is going to go is as follows...

 We are going to start off by briefly looking into what Mob Programming is, I'll take you through the roles and mechanics of the practice.
-Then I'm going to spend some time tackling common questions around Mob Programming as well as the things we have learn' specifically in our team as we have applied this practice.
+Then I'm going to spend some time tackling common questions around Mob Programming as well as the things we have learn't specifically in our team as we have applied this practice.

 --------------------------------